un33k/django-ipware/docs/azure.md

 # Azure Application Gateway

-If you use an Azure application gateways as a reverse proxy for your application the `HTTP_X_FORWARDED_FOR` header can be set using the IPv4 including a "random" port number - this for some reason does not happen on all requests
+If you use an Azure application gateways as a reverse proxy for your application the `HTTP_X_FORWARDED_FOR` header can be set using the IPv4 including a "random" port number - this for some reason does not happen on all requests.

 ## Sample Headers